 “I haven’t been everywhere, but it’s on my list” (Susan Sontag)

-I am a freelance travel and nature photographer from Spain who has had the privilege of travelling around the world since 1998 collecting an extensive and hopefully strong set of images of people, places, wildlife and landscapes across seventy countries in five continents.
+I am a freelance travel and nature photographer from Spain who has had the privilege of travelling around the world since 1998 collecting an extensive and hopefully strong set of images of people, places, wildlife and landscapes across eighty countries in all continents.

 For me travelling is a lifelong passion for seeking adventure, discovering new places and collecting new experiences.
 I travel because I am curious.
 I am curious about people, their cultures, how others live, what they believe, and how they see us.
 Every trip enriches me and expands and changes me.
 I discover more about myself.